SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

+> [!warning]
+> Things might change in the future.
+> the setup is might change in the future, as I'm still trying to make it more simple, easier to understand and easier to modify.

 # Introduction

 This documentation should cover all the important variables and terminology so that you can easily customize your habit tracking visualizationn.